Dua Lipa Stuns In A Printed Bustier Top And Pink Suit In New Snap

 In the remaining pictures, she could be seen either standing to pose for the camera or performing on the stage.
 Per the caption, the picture was captured in Jakarta, Indonesia, where she went to perform at the Lazada’s Super Party.
 According to Dua, her 18-hour trip to Jakarta was short but sweet.

-The picture in question amassed more than 289,000 likes and above 2,000 comments wherein fans and followers not only praised Dua for her amazing looks and sense of style but Indonesian fans thanked her for visiting their country and entertaining them with a terrific performance.
+The picture in question amassed more than 289,000 likes and above 2,000 comments, with fans and followers praising Dua for her amazing looks and sense of style.
+Indonesian fans also thanked her for visiting their country and entertaining them with a terrific performance.

 “You are simply amazing in every way,” one of her fans wrote.
-While another one said that Dua is incredibly talented and beautiful and it is one of his biggest dreams to see the singer perform live one day.
+Another one said that Dua is incredibly talented and beautiful and it is one of his biggest dreams to see the singer perform live one day.

-According to an article by Mumberlla Asia, the event was organized by e-commerce giant Lazada to celebrate its seventh birthday, and Dua was the main act of the evening.
+According to an article by Mumbrella Asia, the event was organized by e-commerce giant Lazada to celebrate its seventh birthday, and Dua was the main act of the evening.
 The company also live-streamed the event through their app so that shoppers browsing the e-commerce site could also enjoy the show simultaneously.

 According to the article, the site claimed that the idea to live-stream the event was to blend shopping and entertainment to usher in a new era of “shoppertainment.”

-Apart from Dua, local Indonesian artists also performed at the event, including the country’s multi-platinum singer and actress, Agnez Mo.
+Apart from Dua, local Indonesian artists also performed at the event, including the country’s multi-platinum singer and actress Agnez Mo.
 The event also invited Philippine entertainers Nadine Lustre and Sam Concepcion.
-Moreover, the star-studded event was hosted by former Miss Universe, Pia Wurtzbach.
+Moreover, the star-studded event was hosted by former Miss Universe Pia Wurtzbach.

-Earlier this year, Dua Lipa confirmed her debut world tour — The Self-Titled Tour — and announced that she will be holding concerts in different Asian cities, including Seoul, Tokyo, Hong Kong, Kuala Lumpur and Singapore, per Asia Live 365.
+Earlier this year, Dua Lipa confirmed her debut world tour — The Self-Titled Tour — and announced that she will be holding concerts in different Asian cities, including Seoul, Tokyo, Hong Kong, Kuala Lumpur, and Singapore, per Asia Live 365.